fledge-iot/fledge-south-modbus-c/docs/index.rst

     - **Timeout**: The request timeout when communicating with a Modbus TCP client.
 This can be used to increase the timeout when a slow Modbus device or network is used.

-    - **Control**: Which register map should be used for mapping control entities to modebus registers.
+    - **Control**: Which register map should be used for mapping control entities to modbus registers.

       +------------+
       | |modbus_2| |
       +------------+

       If no control is required then this may be set to *None*.
 Setting this to *Use Register Map* will cause all the registers that are being rad to also be targets for control.
-Setting this to *Use Control Map* will case the serperate *Control Map* to be used to map the control set points to modbus registers.
+Setting this to *Use Control Map* will case the separate *Control Map* to be used to map the control set points to modbus registers.

     - *Control Map*: The register map that is used to map the set point names into Modbus registers for the purpose of set point control.
 The control map is the same JSON format document as the register map and uses the same set of properties.